 Fees and charges

-You may be required to pay some fees up-front, including for the creation of a manual entry, documentation screening charges and a minimum half hour up-front inspection fee.
-Your final inspection fee will be dependent on the time it takes for a biosecurity officer to inspect your goods, and you may need to pay the full amount before your goods can be released from biosecurity control.
+Non-account clients will be required to pay some fees up-front, including documentation screening charges and a minimum half hour up-front inspection fee.
+Your final fee will be dependent on the time it takes for a biosecurity officer to assess your documents and inspect your goods, and you may need to pay the full amount before your goods can be released from biosecurity control.
+Our website provides further information on how to pay.

 Additional charges will apply if your goods require treatment.